Not a Member?

 An inadequate response to anti-inhibitor coagulant complex (AICC) may be seen in patients with thrombocytopenia or abnormal platelet function which were present prior to treatment with AICC.

-Information from the manufacturer is not available as to whether anti-inhibitor coagulant complex (AICC) is excreted in breast milk.
-Because many drugs are excreted in breast milk and the potential for serious adverse reaction in nursing infants, a decision should be made whether to discontinue breast-feeding or to discontinue AICC considering the importance of the drug to the mother.
+There is no information regarding the presence of anti-inhibitor coagulant complex (AICC) in human milk, the effect on the breast-fed child, or the effects on milk production Because many drugs are excreted in human milk, exercise caution when AICC is administered to a breast-feeding mother.
 Consider the benefits of breast-feeding, the risk of potential infant drug exposure, and the risk of an untreated or inadequately treated condition.
 If a breast-feeding infant experiences an adverse effect related to a maternally ingested drug, healthcare providers are encouraged to report the adverse effect to the FDA.

 In some cases, laboratory tests such as activated thromboplastin time (aPTT) may not correlate with clinical response of anti-inhibitor complex (AICC) treatment.
 Hemostatic improvement may occur without a reduction in aPTT.
 However, a shortened prothrombin time (PT) would be expected.
 Attempts to normalize these parameters by increasing the doses of AICC is not recommended due to the increased risk of disseminated intravascular coagulation (DIC) associated with increased doses.
 In children, fibrinogen levels should be determined prior to and monitored during AICC treatment.

-angioedema / Rapid / Incidence not knownbronchospasm / Rapid / Incidence not knownanaphylactoid reactions / Rapid / Incidence not knownstroke / Early / Incidence not knownpulmonary embolism / Delayed / Incidence not knownthrombosis / Delayed / Incidence not knownmyocardial infarction / Delayed / Incidence not knowndisseminated intravascular coagulation (DIC) / Delayed / Incidence not known
+angioedema / Rapid / Incidence not knownbronchospasm / Rapid / Incidence not knownanaphylactoid reactions / Rapid / Incidence not knownmyocardial infarction / Delayed / Incidence not knownstroke / Early / Incidence not knowndisseminated intravascular coagulation (DIC) / Delayed / Incidence not knownthromboembolism / Delayed / Incidence not knownpulmonary embolism / Delayed / Incidence not known

 anemia / Delayed / 5.6-5.6wheezing / Rapid / Incidence not knownhypotension / Rapid / Incidence not knowninfusion-related reactions / Rapid / Incidence not knownhypertension / Early / Incidence not knownhot flashes / Early / Incidence not knownsinus tachycardia / Rapid / Incidence not knowndyspnea / Early / Incidence not knownchest pain (unspecified) / Early / Incidence not known